Kagwang (Philippine Flying Lemur)

 The Philippine Flying Lemur is a timid and gentle night creature of the Philippine forests.
 It spends most of its time on top of trees, often seen to jump and glide from one tree to another when disturbed.
 The species is widely known locally as “Kagwang” which occurs in Samar, Leyte, Bohol, Dinagat, Siargao, Mindanao, Zamboanga, and Basilan.

-The Philippine Flying Lemur does not actually fly!
+The Philippine Flying Lemur does not fly!
 What it does is climb a tree as high as possible and jump to glide from tree to tree.
 Gliding is possible because of the patagium – a fold of skin between the front and back limbs of each side similar to bat “wings”.

 Kagwang is a nocturnal mammal, meaning it only becomes active after dark.
 It primarily feeds on leaves and sometimes fruits.